-Frequently Asked Questions about the Saratoga Racetrack
+Frequently Asked Questions About Saratoga Race Course

 What is the cost of admission?

 Check back for 2024 details!

 Note: General admission does NOT grant you a seat - you must purchase reserved seating separately or in advance through Ticketmaster or by phone.

 Reserved seating can be purchased online in advance at Ticketmaster.com, by phone at 1-844-NYRA-TIX or on the day of (subject to availability).
 Single-day reserved seats are typically available as well.

 How do I make Saratoga Race Course dining reservations?

 Single-day dining reservations within The Turf Terrace, The Club Terrace, and The Porch, can be made on Ticketmaster.com.

 To reserve group hospitality areas, like the Stella Artois Spa Verandas, 1863 Club, Paddock Suite, Tailgate at the Turn, and Easy Goer, contact the NYRA Box Office at 844-697-2849 or email@example.com.